ChronoSheets/ChronoSheets-CSharp-Client/docs/TripsApi.md

 <a name="tripsgetmytripbyid"></a>
 # **TripsGetMyTripById**
-> CsApiApiResponseTrip TripsGetMyTripById (int? tripId, string xChronosheetsAuth)
+> CSApiResponseTrip TripsGetMyTripById (int? tripId, string xChronosheetsAuth)

 Get trip by Id